 Why Labs Are Born to Swim

-Labradors are like Seals of the land.
-And while they were born with four legs for roaming the earth, the Labrador's true calling is the water.
+Labradors are like sea lions of the land.
+And while these dogs were born with four legs for roaming the earth, the Labrador's true calling is the water.
 If you ever get your lab near a lake or pool then you’ll know what I mean.

 Their coat serves an important function when they go diving head first into the river.
 You may remember from grade school science that oil and water just don’t mix, and they’ll naturally separate.
 Well, your Labrador’s undercoat has natural oil secretions among their thick undercoat that repels water and keeps their skin dry.